 - The waterfall where the survivors collected water is at Waimea Falls on the North Shore.
 This site is also where Kate and Sawyer shared a romantic swim.

 You could probably spend weeks looking for Lost sites.
 I’m glad I found the ones I wanted to see most.
 See our map of the top 3 locations where Lost is filmed.
-I also suggest purchasing a good map of the island.
 Have fun finding your favorite Lost scenes!